jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/Readme.md

 1. `AWS Artifact` - No cost, self-service portal for on-demand access to AWS’ compliance reports.

+AWS Artifact is a self-service portal that provides on-demand access to AWS’s security and compliance reports.
+It helps customers assess the compliance of AWS services and manage their own compliance requirements by providing audit artifacts like certifications and attestations.

+- Key Features
+  - **Access to Compliance Reports:** Get access to AWS compliance reports such as SOC, ISO, PCI DSS, HIPAA, and more.
+  - **On-Demand Downloads:** Download audit artifacts and certifications whenever you need them.
+  - **Compliance Management:** Helps customers understand the security and compliance posture of AWS services they use.
+  - **Agreement Management:** Manage, review, and accept AWS business agreements and compliance documents.
+  - **Centralized Portal:** Single location to access all AWS compliance-related documentation.

 2. `AWS Audit Manager` - Continually audit your AWS usage to simplify risk and compliance assessment.

+AWS Audit Manager is a service that helps you continuously audit your AWS usage to simplify how you assess risk and compliance with industry standards and regulations.
+It automates evidence collection and organizes it to help reduce manual effort during audits.

+- Key Features
+  - **Automated Evidence Collection:** Continuously collects evidence from AWS services to simplify audits.
+  - **Pre-built Frameworks:** Supports popular compliance frameworks such as PCI DSS, HIPAA, GDPR, SOC 2, and more.
+  - **Custom Frameworks:** Create custom audit frameworks tailored to your organization’s specific requirements.
+  - **Centralized Audit Management:** Organize and manage audit reports and evidence in a single place.
+  - **Collaboration:** Allows multiple team members to work on audits and review evidence.
+  - **Integration with AWS Services:** Works with AWS Config, CloudTrail, and others to gather relevant data.
+  - **Compliance Reporting:** Generates audit-ready reports to support compliance assessments.

 #### Security Group